September 1, 2006 Issue

 Secrets of Ice

-Visit this site, from Boston's Museum of Science, to learn about global change research in Antarctica.
+Visit Secrets of Ice, from Boston's Museum of Science, to learn about global change research in Antarctica.
 The scientific activity is presented with text and photos.
 Profiles of team members and daily logs provide interesting background information.
 To learn about the melting of the Antarctic ice cap, see Grace Under Fire from the American Physical Society's outreach website Physics Central.

 Recent Submissions